 Once you’ve figured out how to remove direct sugar from your diet, really get into the nitty-gritty by being diligent about reading all of your food labels.
 It is surprising how many foods, sauces, and dressings contain added sugars, so keep an eye out for those sneaky additions.

 Look out for “health” foods.

 Now that you’re getting better at reading reading your labels, turn over those packages of your so-called “health” foods.
 Pre-made smoothies, fruit yogurt, granola and granola bars, whole grain cereals, kombucha tea - all are guilty of containing added sugars.
 Just because a product seems healthy, doesn’t mean it is free of sugar.

 Swap one craving for another.

 If you love having something sweet at the end of a meal, try replacing that sweet treat with a healthier alternative.
 Trade out chocolate for sweet-tasting snacks, such as cashews or macadamia nuts.
-Instead of grabbing a handful of cookies make a cup of herbal tea, or True Apple Caramel Cider.
+Instead of grabbing a handful of cookies make a cup of herbal tea, or decaf coffee.
 This way you will feel satisfied and more likely to reach for the sweet-swap in the future.

 Although during the first few days you may feel the jitters from sugar withdrawal, it does get much easier over time.
 Once you start adding a little bit of natural sugar here and there back into your diet, you’ll realize you need much less to enjoy the sweet flavor.
 On top of that, you’ll be a big step closer to reaching your health and weight loss goals!